Ricky Nolasco: Los Angeles Angels

 On August 1, 2016, the Twins traded Nolasco with Alex Meyer plus cash in exchange for Angels pitchers Hector Santiago and Alan Busenitz.
 He had the lowest zone percentage of all major league pitchers, with only 39.1% of his pitches being in the strike zone.
+Nolasco finished the 2016 season on a high note by winning 3 consecutive starts without allowing a single earned run.
+In 11 starts for the Angels since the trade, Nolasco was 4-6 with a 3.21 ERA.

 For the 2017 season, Nolasco was chosen to be the Angels' Opening Day starting pitcher.
-Nolasco's 2017 season was his worst season of his career, finishing with a record of 6-15 with a 4.92 ERA in 33 starts.
+Nolasco's 2017 season was his worst season of his career, finishing with a record of 6-15 and posting a 4.92 ERA in 33 starts.
+Nolasco also walked a career high 58 batters and gave up a career high 35 home runs in 2017.
+He became a free agent after the Angels declined to pick up his club option for 2018.

 Kansas City Royals

-Nolasco signed a minor league contract with the Kansas City Royals on March 7, 2018.
+Nolasco signed a minor-league contract with the Kansas City Royals on March 7, 2018.
 He was released on March 24.